 Actively manage the life-cycle of system and application accounts – their creation, use, dormancy, deletion – in order to minimize opportunities for attackers to leverage them.

 Red Canary’s threat detection engine continually monitors endpoints to detect creation, modification or removal of users or groups under suspicious circumstances.
 In addition, models of account activity are fed into our analytics engine to search for anomalous login activity.

 Protect the organization’s information, as well as its reputation, by developing and implementing an incident response infrastructure (e.g., plans, defined roles, training, communications, management oversight) for quickly discovering an attack and then effectively containing the damage, eradicating the attacker’s presence, and restoring the integrity of the network and systems.

 Red Canary drastically shortens the time between suspicious event occurrence and completed remediation.
 We’ve designed our entire process to improve the speed and precision of our clients’ own incident response processes through clear and decisive threat detection notifications coupled with direct access to Carbon Black and its unparalleled investigation, isolation and remediation capabilities.

-Red Canary provides timely, detailed, and actionable detection through a powerful platform that supports eight of the SANS 20 Critical Security Controls.
+Red Canary provides timely, detailed, and actionable detection through a powerful platform that supports eight of the 20 CIS Critical Security Controls.
 Contact us today to get started in minutes and see how you can benefit from advanced endpoint threat detection at scale.